- Fisheries Home

 NOAA Fisheries’ Office of Sustainable Fisheries updates the status of fish stocks managed under federal fishery management plans quarterly based on stock assessments completed during that quarter.
 Stock status definitions include:

-- Rebuilt – A previously overfished stock has increased in abundance to the target level that supports MSY.
+- Rebuilt – A previously overfished stock that has increased in abundance to the target population size that supports its maximum sustainable yield.

 These data also help NOAA Fisheries calculate its Fish Stock Sustainability Index (FSSI), which measures the performance of U.S. fish stocks selected for their importance to commercial and recreational fisheries.